Skip to main content

 Augason Farms Cooked Freeze Dried White Meat Chicken Dices Can, Emergency Food Supply, Everyday Meals, 15 Servings

-• LONG-LASTING: 25-YEAR SHELF LIFE FOR ULTIMATE PEACE OF MIND.
+• LONGEVITY: UP TO 25-YEAR SHELF LIFE FOR ULTIMATE FOOD STORAGE.

 BUY & SAVE